 Overview

-Reactive Smart Contracts in the Reactive Network operate within isolated environments known as ReactVMs.
+In the Reactive Network, reactive contracts operate within isolated environments known as ReactVMs.
 These contracts can process incoming events, create transactions on destination chains, and use callbacks to communicate between networks.

 Event Processing

-To handle incoming events, a Reactive Smart Contract must implement the IReactive interface.
-The primary method to be implemented is:
+To handle incoming events, a reactive contract must implement the IReactive interface.
+Below is the primary method to implement.

 function react(